Melissa Errico: Personal life

 She has two siblings – Mike Errico and Melanie Errico.
 She met her husband, former tennis professional and ESPN sports commentator Patrick McEnroe, when they were in grade school together.
 They married on December 19, 1998, at the Holy Trinity Church on W. 82nd Street.
-She lives in New York with their three daughters.
+She lives in New York, and they have three daughters, including eldest daughter Victoria McEnroe, a former New York State Tennis Championship winner.